m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 Test applications that are complex, have multiple user types and APIs

-# vulnerabilities I'm looking for
+# Vulnerabilities I'm looking for

 * web cache poisening and http request smuggling
 * IDOR - insecure direct object reference